- Published on Wednesday, July 5, 2023, last updated

 tab, which is acode review comment

-in GitLab), - leave a review, which means creating a master review comment, requesting changes, or approving the pull request. (in GitLab, there is no such thing as a review, but you can only approve, or unapprove a merge request).
+, - leave a review, which means creating a master review comment, requesting changes, or use the GitHub approve pull request button.

-If you're interested in learning more about pull request code review, I wrote a guide on how to review code in GitHub!
+If you're interested in learning more about pull request code review, I wrote a guide on GitHub code review best practices!

 Finalizing and Merging a Pull Request in GitHub